sal55/langs/MLang/Modules.md

 #   module mm_diags_dummy        # Without
 ```
 Comment or uncomment one line or the other.
 This is another advantage of specifying a particular module in only one place.

+### Modules and the File System

+I like to keep these separate.
+Ideally there is no mention of files or paths at all in my header information.

+There is an abstract module name, say `A`.
+The source file associated with that will be `A.m`.
+But the location of that file depends on the input given to the compiler.
+The same location will be used for other discovered modules, unless overridden.

+So, sometimes explicit paths *are* specified, via the `modulepath` and `headerpath` directives.
+But there will always be exactly one place where it will look for a module.

+Older schemes had a stack of possible places, so you could never be sure what it was loading.
+Maybe several search locations had a matching file; which one will it pick up?

+The rules for system files (standard library, anything using `sysmodule` etc) are a little different, partly such files are often *inside* the compiler.